gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Migration to version 3.x.x.md

 The new public API is based on the Screen API, so you only need to use the new UI customization options and follow the [Customization guide](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta07/customization-guide.html) to adapt the look of the new UI.

+# Migrate Cleanup Step and Feedback Sending

+We simplified the feedback sending logic.
+When you clean up the Gini Bank SDK you only need to pass the values the user has used (and potentially corrected) to `GiniBankConfiguration.shared.cleanup()`.
+All values except the one for the amount are passed in as strings.
+Amount needs to be passed in as `Decimal` and its currency as an `enum` value.

+You don't have to call any additional methods to send the extraction feedback.

+## Default Networking

+You don't need to maintain a reference and call `sendFeedbackBlock` anymore.
+The `GiniBankConfiguration.shared.cleanup()` method will take care of sending the feedback.

+## Custom Networking

+Here as well you don't need to maintain a reference and call `sendFeedbackBlock` anymore.
+Your implementation of the `GiniCaptureNetworkService.sendFeedback()` method will be called when you pass the values the user has used (and potentially corrected) to `GiniBankConfiguration.shared.cleanup()`.

 # Overview of New UI Customization Options

 To simplify UI customization we introduced global customization options.
 There is no need to customize each screen separately anymore.